bigladder/kiva/docs/input-def/foundation-advanced.rst

 Wall Top Temperature Difference
 -------------------------------

 If `Wall Top Boundary Condition`_ is ``LINEAR-DT``, then this value specifies the change in temperature across the wall.
 This is used only to represent the constraints of the IEA BESTEST analytical solution in case GC10a.
-The actual temperatures are determined based on the values of  `Indoor Air Temperature`_ and `Outdoor Dry-Bulb Temperature`_.
+The actual temperatures are determined based on the values of :ref:`in_temp` and :ref:`out_temp`.

 =============   =======
 **Required:**   Depends